jehutting/omxplayer-player/README.md

 ### The audio(/video) player OMXPlayer

 The playing of the audio/video file is done with OMXPlayer.
 OMXPlayer is the standard player on the Raspberry Pi.
-It is part of the distribution, and therefore it needs not to be installed
+It is part of the distribution, and therefore it needs not to be installed.

 ### GPIO